sanidhya09/LocationLibraryLite/README.md

 ----

 1. Reduces Code Boilerplate.
-2. Can be used with any context providers like Activity, Services, Fragment, AppCompatActivity, Dialogs, etc.
+2. Can be used with any mContext providers like Activity, Services, Fragment, AppCompatActivity, Dialogs, etc.
 3. Very light library size < 10kb.

 Library Usage :